cunarist/solie/documentation/docs/contribution.md

 logger.debug(team.transactor.account_state)
 ```

-If the format of the variable you want to output is `list` or `dict`, you can also output it much better with the help of the `json` standard library.
+If the format of the variable you want to output is `list` or `dict`, you can log it with better readability with the help of the `json` standard library.

 ```python
 import json